Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Comparative study of the SRP and DMP symmetries

 \subsection{SRP vs. DMP symmetries: Why are they so similar?}

-Despite these differences, when the second conditions~\eqref{2nd-condition-SRP} and~\eqref{2nd-condition-DMP} are solved as a whole for each given solution of the first condition, we discover that Symmetry Z-SRP and Symmetry Z-DMP are essentially identical for all Z=IA, IB, $\cdot \cdot \cdot $, IVB.
+We must also observe that when the second conditions~\eqref{2nd-condition-SRP} and~\eqref{2nd-condition-DMP} are solved as a whole for each given solution of the first condition in SRP and DMP, respectively, we obtain the essentially identical 1-2 symmetries Symmetry Z-SRP and Symmetry Z-DMP for all Z=IA, IB, $\cdot \cdot \cdot $, IVB, despite the marked differences between the two theories.
 See Table~\ref{tab:SRP-symmetry} for SRP and Table~\ref{tab:DMP-symmetry} for DMP.
-The minor difference is only on the matter undressing of $\theta_{13}$ in SRP, as opposed to the matter-dressed $\phi$ in DMP.
+The minor difference exists in the matter undressing of $\theta_{13}$ in SRP, as opposed to $\phi$, the matter-dressed $\theta_{13}$ in DMP.
 The matter undressed $\theta_{13}$ is sensible in the solar-resonance region, which is away from the atmospheric resonance.
 In fact, $\phi \approx \theta_{13}$ in a good approximation at the solar resonance, see Fig.~1 in ref.~\cite{Denton:2016wmg}.
 Notice again that in DMP $\phi$ sign flip is always correlated with $\theta_{13}$ sign flip.